 Dr. Kevin Roughen has extensive experience in structural analysis of metallic and composite structures, aeroelasticity, and design optimization.
-At M4, he has led the company’s successful SBIR/STTR programs of sponsored research and development by the federal government as well as providing structural analysis support for several commercial and military programs, including Boeing 767 tanker, Boeing 747-8, and Northrop Grumman X47-B.
+Dr. Roughen has served as principal investigator for over a dozen sponsored research and development by the federal government as well as providing structural analysis support for several commercial and military programs, including Boeing 767 tanker, Boeing 747-8, and Northrop Grumman X47-B.

-Dr. Roughen was the lead engineer at M4 in weight reduction studies for the Boeing 787 composite passenger door, Dr. Roughen conducted structural integrity analysis against Boeing and FAA durability and damage tolerance requirements.
-He performed aeroservoelastic model generation, test correlation, and control law design for the NASA Supersonic Semispan Transport (S4T) project.
-Additionally, Dr. Roughen has led development on multidisciplinary software projects, including Unsteady Aerodynamic Loads Measurement (UALM), Aero, Servo, Thermal, Elastic, Propulsion (ASTEP), and the Multidisciplinary Radome Optimization System (MROS)
+Dr. Roughen was the lead engineer at M4 in weight reduction studies for the Boeing 787 composite passenger door under subcontract from Latecoere.
+This included structural integrity analysis against Boeing and FAA durability and damage tolerance requirements.
+Dr. Roughen performed aeroservoelastic model generation, test correlation, and control law design for the NASA Supersonic Semispan Transport (S4T) project.

 Prior to M4 Engineering, Dr. Roughen was the lead of the structural module for the Integrated Hypersonic Aeromechanics Tool (IHAT).
 In this role, he was responsible for defining requirements, planning and executing development, and coordinating and executing module testing.

 As a key member of M4’s engineering team, Tyler has collaborated with management to steadily recruit top talent, transition knowledge in a constructive manner, and cultivate a world-class team.
-He has also made substantial contributions to the company’s capabilities in the areas of scientific computing, aerospace vehicle system-level analysis, uncertainty quantification, hypersonic CFD, software development, and the development and integration of multidisciplinary analysis and optimization (MDAO) systems.
+He has also made substantial contributions to the company’s product and capability offerings in the areas of scientific computing, aerospace vehicle system-level analysis, aerostructural analysis and optimization, uncertainty quantification, software development, and the development and integration of multidisciplinary analysis and optimization (MDAO) systems.

-As a student, he conducted award-winning independent research in the areas of applied CFD and second law analysis of aerospace vehicles.
-In 2006, Tyler was accepted into the highly competitive Los Alamos Dynamics Summer School program at Los Alamos National Laboratory (LANL).
+Prior to joining M4 Engineering, Tyler conducted award-winning independent research in the areas of applied CFD and second law analysis of aerospace vehicles.
+In 2006, he was accepted into the highly competitive Los Alamos Dynamics Summer School program at Los Alamos National Laboratory (LANL).
 Additionally, Tyler received the Chancellor’s Fellowship, Missouri S&T’s most prestigious graduate award for full tuition and research assistantship.

 Tyler holds a B.S. in Aerospace Engineering and a M.S. in Aerospace Engineering from Missouri University of Science & Technology.

-Dan holds a B.S. in Mechanical Engineering from California Polytechnic University.
+Dan holds a B.S. in Mechanical Engineering from California Polytechnic University, San Luis Obispo.